 I have not been paid for an entire practice nurse subsidy claim, what should I do?

 Call the Sector Operations Contact Centre (0800 252 464) to find out whether the claim has been received and if so whether payment has been stopped due to an error with the claim or a processing problem.

 If the claim has not been received it will need to be resubmitted to Sector Operations via the usual routes – if the claim is now over 6 months old it will need special approval from your DHB before Sector Operations can process it.

 The claim has been received but it has not been fully paid and the variance report is showing error messages, what do these messages mean?

 Error 0513 – Invalid NZMC

-The Medical Council number given has expired or is not in Sector Services’s database.
-Please check your records and call the Sector Services Contact Centre with the correct details so that adjustments can be made.
-If the NZMC is correct then Sector Services will need to check that the doctor’s APC is still valid and covers the dates of service of the claim.
+The Medical Council number given has expired or is not in Sector Operations’s database.
+Please check your records and call the Sector Operations Contact Centre with the correct details so that adjustments can be made.
+If the NZMC is correct then Sector Operations will need to check that the doctor’s APC is still valid and covers the dates of service of the claim.

 Error 0517 – Claim is stale

 The dates of service on the claim are more than 6 months old and will require special approval from your DHB before we can release payment.

 Error 0520 – Invalid service for contract